memery1446/DexAggregator/README.md

 ```bash
 git remote remove origin
 ```
 The terminal will not show anything, but the command was executed.
+The clone is no longer connected to the URDEX repository url.

 5. Install dependencies
 ```bash